kelseygreat/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la . .. /boot: list files(hidden and more) in current directory, previous directory and /boot directory "<br />"
-file: prints the type of the file "<br />" ln -s /bin/ls __ls__: Create a symbolic link to /bin/ls, named __ls__ "<br />"
+file: prints the type of the file "<br />" ln -s /bin/ls __ls__: Create a symbolic link to /bin/ls, named __ls__ "<br />" cp -r *.html . .. copies all html files in the current folder to the parent.